-This report was developed by a multidisciplinary team from the Quality business unit at Ontario Health and the Canadian Agency for Drugs and Technologies in Health (CADTH).
+This report was developed by a multidisciplinary team from Ontario Health.
 The clinical epidemiologists were Vania Costa and Myra Wang, the primary health economist was Lindsey Falk, the secondary health economist was Sean Tiggelaar, the patient and public partnership analyst was David Wells, and the medical librarians were Melissa Walter and Corinne Holubowich.